MelsovEZ/To-Do/README.md

+## Live Project

+To view this project in action, please refer to the [To-Do](https://melsovez.github.io/To-Do/).

 # Simple Alpine.js and Tailwind CSS App

 This is a minimalistic app built using Alpine.js and Tailwind CSS.
 It features an input field, a button, and a list where you can add and remove items.
 The items are also stored in the browser's local storage, so they persist even after refreshing the page.